 HYPOTHYROIDISM & WEIGHT LOSS

 Even while on medication, overweight people with hypothyroidism may experience difficulty with weight loss.
 In this case, close attention to diet and exercise – as well as maintaining correct medication dosage – should prove effective in helping to lose weight.
 Exercise is especially important for weight loss among hypothyroidism sufferers.
 Initially you may feel, that you don’t have the energy to do so, But gradually, as you lose the weight and the inflammation you will have more efficient energy reserves and distribution and you will turn this oppressive trend of downward spirals on its head and create a positive upward momentum towards weight loss and healing.
 But also make a note, that correcting the Hypothyroidism is only the first step for achieving your weight reduction goals.
 Only by correcting the hypothyroidism, you might lose only 10% of excess weight.
 For further weight/ body fat reduction it is advisable to take treatment in specialty obesity clinic.
 Also if you are looking for targeted fat reduction or spot reduction in areas such as abdomen, flanks, thighs, hips, arms, then along with the correction of your hypothyroid, it is recommended to undergo ultrasound cavitations for lipolysis & Narf for tightening the lose skin by neocollagenesis.
-The U-LipoTM treatment must be undergone only in a specialty clinic where the procedures are done by doctors.
+The U-LipoTM treatment must be undergone by CE & ISO certified Effective, Powerful & Professional equipment.